boredsquirrel/Recommended-Flatpak-Apps/README.md

 Krita
 - less image editing features than GIMP
 - focused towards drawing
-- No Wayland support currently (port to Qt6 needed)
+- In the process to full Wayland support, porting to Qt6

 Inkscape
 - modern application